swcarpentry-ja/carpentries-coc/topic_folders/policies/reimbursement-policy.md

 SUBSTANTIATION AND ORIGINAL RECEIPTS

 In order for a business expense to be approved and reimbursed, it must be properly substantiated.
 Original receipts (see above definition) for all expenditures are required.
-If sponsored by a particular agency or organization and requirements are more restrictive, the more restrictive receipt requirement will take precedence.
+If sponsored by a particular agency or organisation and requirements are more restrictive, the more restrictive receipt requirement will take precedence.
 If a required receipt has been lost, that information must be included when the reimbursement request is made.

 EXPENSE REPORT